bright/new-www/_posts/2019-03-27-downsizing-jpeg-image-efficiently-to-certain-size-on-android.md

 <img style="display: block; margin-left: auto; margin-right: auto; width: 50%" alt="Test image with a quality factor 95" src="/images/downsizing-jpeg-image-efficiently-to-certain-size-on-android/600_512_95.jpg" />

-When I did this, the resulting file size was 167 KB, which is 67% more than what we wanted.
+When I did this, the image was downsized from about 2.6 MB to 167 KB so it takes 67% more than what we wanted.

 OK, let's try with a different quality factor.
 But how do we pick a good one?
 Using 90 I have got a 114 KB file and using 80 it was 76 KB.
 So, we immediately think that using the quality factor equal to 80 or so and a fixed dimensions like 600 x 512 px is a way to go.
 Although it might work in many scenarios, this assumption is wrong.
 Let's prove it by conducting yet another experiment: